 Step 2.
-Select Maven Project or Gradle Project from the drop-down on the top.
+Select Maven Project or Gradle Project in the Project section.
 Maven Project is the default.

 Step 5.
 Enter group and artifact details in Project metadata.

 Step 7.
-Once you have selected all the dependencies and entered the project details, click Generate Project to generate your project.
+Once you have selected all the dependencies and entered the project details, click Generate to generate your project.